-The bill is designed to streamline the judicial review process under the Connecticut Environmental Protection Act (CEPA) by limiting the grounds for appeals related to residential building permits.
-It does not alter existing requirements for parties seeking to intervene, who must still file a verified pleading with specific factual allegations.
-The changes are procedural and are not expected to have any fiscal impact on the state or municipalities.
-The effective date for this bill is set for October 1, 2025.
+The bill does not alter existing requirements for parties seeking to intervene, who must still file a verified pleading with specific factual allegations.
+The changes are primarily procedural and are not expected to incur costs for the state or municipalities.
+Overall, the bill aims to streamline the judicial review process for residential building permits while maintaining the public's trust in environmental resources.

 Statutes affected: Committee Bill: